Postgraduate Diploma in Play Therapy Course

 - An ability to make decisions taking into account the ethical issues concerning all parties involved

-- Increased confidence in using Play Therapy with children and adolescents and communications with referrers, parents and guardians
+- Increased confidence in using Play Therapy with children aged 4-13 years/adolescents and communications with referrers, parents and guardians

 - The counselling, therapeutic and practical skills to carry out effective Play Therapy